awsdocs/amazon-ec2-user-guide/doc_source/EBSVolumeTypes.md

 ## General Purpose SSD \(`gp2`\) Volumes<a name="EBSVolumeTypes_gp2"></a>

 General Purpose SSD \(`gp2`\) volumes offer cost\-effective storage that is ideal for a broad range of workloads\.
 These volumes deliver single\-digit millisecond latencies and the ability to burst to 3,000 IOPS for extended periods of time\.
 Between a minimum of 100 IOPS \(at 33\.33 GiB and below\) and a maximum of 16,000 IOPS \(at 5,334 GiB and above\), baseline performance scales linearly at 3 IOPS per GiB of volume size\.
-AWS designs `gp2` volumes to deliver the provisioned performance 99% of the time\.
+AWS designs `gp2` volumes to deliver 90% of the provisioned performance 99% of the time\.
 A `gp2` volume can range in size from 1 GiB to 16 TiB\.

 ### I/O Credits and Burst Performance<a name="IOcredit"></a>